 Is NWEA going to change how often the proctor screen refreshes?

-We are reviewing the impact of adjusting the 60-second refresh but do not plan to adjust it by the winter test season.
+We are reviewing the impact of adjusting the 60-second refresh but we do not have immediate plans to adjust it.

 Is it meaningful to compare fall to winter scores due to the changes released on October 31, 2018?

 MAP Growth data comparison from fall to winter continues to provide you with valuable information about student growth to inform instruction at the district, classroom and student levels.

 While there is no change to those students that did not rapid-guess, we recommend you use caution when evaluating students who did rapid-guess.
 As you compare individual student scores to inform instruction, it is always best to use the valid score as the basis for instruction.
 Using a score that was generated through rapid-guessing may provide lesser quality information.

 Since November 12, 2018, the Grade Breakdown Report displays the percent of questions rapid-guessed for each student.
 This report will allow you to identify students who reached or exceeded the 30 percent threshold.

 Below are details of the test engagement capability planned for fall 2019 testing.
 Functionality will focus on keeping students engaged with the MAP Growth test and supporting optional retesting.

 A key shift to note: We will not be reintroducing the rule that invalidates tests when students reach a rapid guessing threshold in fall 2019.
 We'd first like to get your feedback on the impact of other fall 2019 features that we expect to increase student test engagement.
 This will help us determine how we can continue to enhance the student test engagement capability in a way that is responsive to your needs.